 Accepting a complaint without the consumer’s consent is a serious decision, and we consider whether there are special circumstances on a case by case basis.

 - the consumer does not have capacity to consent to a complaint at the time the complaint is made

 - the consumer is aged under 16, and the complaint is made by a parent or guardian

 - the complaint has been made by a guardian

 - there is risk of serious harm or issues of significant public interest.

-We can help with complaints about your experience with a service, including accessing a service, treatment and care.
-If we can’t help with your concerns, we will do our best to put you in touch with people who can.
+If you’re not sure whether the MHCC can help you, please call us on 1800 246 054 (free from landlines) or 03 9032 3328 to ask a question, make a complaint or discuss your options.
+If we can’t help you with your concerns, we will do our best to put you in touch with people who can.